LucasDelfino92/morrowindsharp/mw++.md

 **Mod Organizer 2** lets you hide specific files from your installed mods, including anything from meshes to textures, but also plugins.
 This is a especially useful feature when you deactivate certain plugins from a mod but don't want to see them cluttering up your load order, or you want certain files not to overwrite another mod's.

-- To hide a plugin, right click on your installed mod and select **Information...**.
+- To hide a plugin, right click on your installed mod and click **Information...**.
-- Select the **Filetree** tab.
+- Click the **Filetree** tab.
-- Right click on the plugins, folders, or files you want to hide, and select **Hide**.
+- Right click on the plugins, folders, or files you want to hide, and click **Hide**.
 - Mod Organizer 2 will hide the files, and these will no longer affect your game.

-### CREATING SEPARATORS IN MOD ORGANIZER 2

-Separators allow you to neatly separate installed mods in Mod Organizer 2 for ease of viewing.
-I recommend creating a separator for the following sections before installing these mods.

-- Right click on the empty space on the mod order window, and click **Create Separator**.
-- Name it accordingly to its category and click **OK**.
+### OVERWRITE FOLDER

 One more quirk about Mod Organizer 2 is the **Overwrite** folder and how it ties together with the tools we installed in the **Setup** section.
 The **Overwrite** folder is the destiny folder for the output of many of these tools.
 For instance, Distant Land generation will place its contents here, inside the **distantland** folder.
-Files in the **Overwrite** folder will overwrite all your installed assets and plugins, should they have the same names.
+Files in the **Overwrite** folder will overwrite all your installed assets and plugins, should they have the same names and paths.

 ## CORE MODULE